Hello! I'm Jenn, User Experience designer and artist. I'm an expert in designing software for scientists. I've spent

 Empowering Science with Good Design.

-Since 2017 I’ve led UX design at
+Since 2017 I’ve led UX at

 MAST, a NASA data archive for